jhliu17/nntool/docs/index.md

 hide:
   - navigation
 ---
-# Welcome to 🚂 NNTool
+# NNTool Documentation

-Using NNTool to submit a Python function to Slurm and boost deep learning research.
+NNTool is a package built on top of `submitit` designed to provide simple abstractions to submit a Python function to Slurm for machine learning research.
+Below is an example to run a Python function on a slurm cluster using specific configurations.

-## Get started with NNTool

 ```py
   from nntool.slurm import SlurmConfig, slurm_fn